-Member Support Specialists work in collaboration with Nurse Care Managers, the member's PCP, and community partners.
-They assist with the member's healthcare needs, identify gaps in care and resolve barriers to access.
-The Member Support Specialist may make referrals to our internal specialists such as: nurse care managers, pharmacists, and behavioral health staff.
+Member Support Specialists work in collaboration with Clinicians, the member's PCP, and community partners.
+They assist with the member's healthcare needs, identify gaps in care, address social determinants of health, and assist in resolving barriers to access.
+The Member Support Specialist may make referrals to our internal specialists, such as nurse care managers, pharmacists, and behavioral health staff.
 They may also directly assist members in areas such as: